Earth and Planetary Science Letters:

 I presented these results during the American Geophysical Unions in December 2011 and 2012.
 A part of these results have been used by Shorttle et al. (2014) to determine the proportion of recycled basalt in the magma source of Iceland.
 The final model and its applications have been presented at the 6th Orogenic Lherzolite Conference in May 2014 in May 2014 and will be submitted soon to EPSL.

 Recently, I used Melt-PX to propose a new geochemically and geophysically consistent model of heterogeneous plume beneath Hawaii.
-The results will be presented at the American Geophysical Union in December 2014 and will be submitted to the special volume of Journal of Petrology - Thematic Issue: 6th Orogenic Lherzolite Conference.
+The results was presented at the American Geophysical Union in December 2014.

 Reactive cracking investigation